3mmaRand/useR2019_tutorial/README.md

 `C:\Program Files\RStudio\bin\plugins; C:\ProgramData\Anaconda3\Library\plugins`

 You may need to add a new variable.
+The order of the paths matters - make sure you have the `C:\Program Files\RStudio\bin\plugins` first.

 ![ QT_PLUGIN_PATH environment variable in Advanced System settings](pics/env_variables.png)

 If you can describe, resolve or circumvent this in a better but still minimal way, please get in touch!

+#### Mac user with a  Error?
+A couple of mac users reported an error "No module names pandas"

+This solution given by William Farin - Thank you William!!

+Create as Renviron.
+File in a terminal:

+`touch $HOME/.Renviron`

+`open $HOME/.Renviron`

+Include inside the file:

+`RETICULATE_PYTHON=/anaconda3/bin/python3`

+Close.

+Restart RStudio and you hopefully find the tester can now be knitted.

 #### Help!
 If you have any problems with the pre-tutorial instructions please get in touch with me on emma.rand@york.ac.uk and I'll do my best to help.